-Lens Adjust Enable: When turned on, lens shift, zoom, focus, digital keystone, auto keystone and pincushion adjustments can be made.
-When the product has been mounted, installers can turn this feature off to prevent changes to lens shift, zoom, focus, keystone and pincushion settings.
+Lens Adjust Enable: When turned on, digital keystone, auto keystone and pincushion adjustments can be made.
+When the product has been mounted, installers can turn this feature off to prevent changes to keystone and pincushion settings.

 Keypad Enable: Enables or disables keypad.